top of page

 PhD Student

 Grace (she/her) graduated from the University of Pittsburgh in Spring of 2023 where she got her BS in Ecology and Evolution and a certificate in Sustainability.
 She then moved to Alabama to work at Dauphin Island Sea Lab in the Baker Lab.
 There, she worked on projects related to the nursery estuarine habitats and living shorelines.
-Grace is interested in coastal accessibility and science communication with coastal communities and policymakers.
+Grace is interested in coastal utility and science communication with coastal communities and policymakers.
 If Grace was a marine organism she would be a puffer fish!

 202207253178675213005735277.jpg